Onit Documentation

 Other Things to Consider

-In addition to the security layers explained above, the following is a hodgepodge of other security-related Onit settings to be aware of:
+In addition to the security layers explained above, the following is an assortment of other security-related Onit settings to be aware of:

-• Tabs: Remember that both Roles and Fields are assigned to Tabs within the Wizard.
-As a result, you can show/hide Fields by putting them inside of a Tab that is restricted to a certain Role, (although a Field whose Show on Dashboard property is selected will still be viewable by anyone who has access to the Record on the dashboard).
+• Tabs: Remember that Roles and Fields are assigned to Tabs within the Wizard.
+As a result, you can show/hide Fields by putting them inside a Tab that is restricted to a certain Role (although a Field whose Show on Dashboard property is selected will still be viewable by anyone who has access to the Record on the Dashboard).
 Keep this in mind when configuring any of the security layers mentioned above.

 • Hiding Apps: If you are not using Onit suites, then your users are shown a list of all possible Apps when they first log into Onit (on their Homepage).
 In some situations, you may want to hide Apps from this list.
 To do so, you have the following settings available: